History of science fiction: The New Wave

-In 1960, British novelist Kingsley Amis published New Maps of Hell, a literary history and examination of the field of science fiction.
-This serious attention from a mainstream, acceptable writer did a great deal of good, eventually, for the reputation of science fiction.
+In 1960, British novelist Kingsley Amis published New Maps of Hell, a literary history and examination of the field of science fiction based on a series of lectures he delivered at Princeton University.
+The book became an influential contribution to the developing field of science fiction criticism.

 Another milestone was the publication, in 1965, of Frank Herbert's Dune, a complex work of fiction featuring political intrigue in a future galaxy, mystical religious beliefs, and the ecosystem of the desert planet Arrakis.
+Writing in The Oxford History of the Novel in English, Edward James describes Dune as "arguably the most significant US science fiction novel of the second half of the twentieth century", as well as the first tmodern science fiction novel to achieve "breakthrough" to the mainstream.

 Another was the emergence of the work of Roger Zelazny, whose novels such as Lord of Light and his famous The Chronicles of Amber showed that the lines between science-fiction, fantasy, religion, and social commentary could be very fine.

 Also in 1965 French director Jean-Luc Godard's film Alphaville used the medium of dystopian and apocalyptic science fiction to explore language and society.

 In Britain, the 1960s generation of writers, dubbed "The New Wave", were experimenting with different forms of science fiction, stretching the genre towards surrealism, psychological drama and mainstream currents.
 The 60s New Wave was centered around the writing in the magazine New Worlds after Michael Moorcock assumed editorial control in 1963.
 William Burroughs was a big influence.
 The writers of the New Wave also believed themselves to be building on the legacy of the French New Wave artistic movement.
 Though the New Wave was largely a British movement, there were parallel developments taking place in American science fiction at the same time.
 The relation of the British New Wave to American science fiction was made clear by Harlan Ellison's original anthology Dangerous Visions, which presented science fiction writers, both American and British, writing stories that pushed the boundaries of what was acceptable in a science fiction magazine.
 Isaac Asimov, writing an introduction to the anthology, labeled it the Second Revolution, after the first revolution that produced the Golden Age.